TaylorC19/TaylorC19/README.md

 TypeScript, JavaScript, Python, SQL, HTML/CSS

 ### Frontend
-React, NextJS
+React, NextJS, TailwindCSS

 ### Backend
 Node, Express, Django, Django REST framework

 ### Other
-Git, Postgres, Google Firebase, Render
+Git, Postgres, Google Firebase, Docker, Render

 ## 🌱 I’m currently learning ...
 At the moment, I am in the process of studying for the AWS Solutions Architect - Associate Certification.
 I am also learning how to utilize Docker containers to create a common dev environment for team projects, and I have a keen interest in Django for database and backend work.